-Does the idea of dangling 2000 feet above the Lauterbrunnen Valley floor interest you?
+Does the idea of dangling 600 meters (2000 feet) above the Lauterbrunnen Valley floor interest you?
 How about walking across a tightrope, with nothing below you except a rushing river?
 Or how about walking across a wobbly, narrow, suspension bridge?
 If you said yes to all of these questions, then put the Mürren via ferrata on your list of things to do in Switzerland.

 The Mürren via ferrata is a 2.2 km journey, part via ferrata and part hiking trail.
 You’ll cling to a cliff, climb down steep ladders, walk on a tightrope and a suspension bridge, and (with a guide) zip line across a ravine.

 This is one of the most thrilling experiences to have in the Bernese Oberland.
 Here’s how to do it.

 Distance: 2.2 km (1.4 miles) one-way